Thinkwise/docs/docs/iam_dev/model.md

 ### Validation

 Click the *Synchronize* button to start the synchronization.
-The Intelligent Application Manager will perform a full validation of the project version before it is synchronized, to check the integrity and quality of the project version.
+The Intelligent Application Manager will perform a full validation of the project version before it is synchronized to check the integrity and quality of the project version.

 Any error messages must be resolved before it is allowed to synchronize the project version.

 ![](../assets/iam_dev/image10.png)
 *Validation*

-> Only use the Force synchronization* option when you know what you're doing.
+> Only use the Force synchronization* option when you know what you are doing.

 ### Result

-As soon as the project version is synchronized the model is available in the Intelligent Application Manager.
-An application can now be created for this, which can subsequently be configured and authorised.
+As soon as the project version is synchronized, the model is available in the Intelligent Application Manager.
+An application can now be created for this which can subsequently be configured and authorized.

 Projects
 --------